cborchert/algoliasearchdemo/README.md

 For more information on the format of our tests, look at the [inspiration](http://blog.ricardofilipe.com/post/react-enzyme-tdd-tutorial).

-## Local development
+## Local development and server

-Run `./bin/server` to deploy a hot-reloading webserver locally.
+Run `bin/server` to deploy a hot-reloading webserver locally.
 If nothing else is running on localhost port 5000, you can visit [http://localhost:5000](http://localhost:5000) to play with the app.
+Do not use the default rails server -- we need to make sure that webpack is running ;).

 ## Deployment instructions